Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: Results and Discussion

 \subsection{Characterization of Optimized CsPbBr$_3$ Single Crystals}

-To validate the efficacy of our theory-guided synthesis protocol, the CsPbBr$_3$ SCs obtained under the optimized conditions (sample b--1) were subjected to a comprehensive structural, compositional, thermal, and optical analysis.
+To validate the efficacy of our theory-guided synthesis protocol, the CsPbBr$_3$ SCs obtained under the optimized conditions (sample b--1) are subjected to a comprehensive structural, compositional, thermal, and optical analysis.